 implementd in the CFITSIO library that is maintained by the HEASARC.

 Soon after, support for pixel lists in this compressed format

 Extent of Usage:

-This convention has been moderately used, e.g., by the
+This convention has been used by various astronomical data archives, including, the

-Canadian Astronomy Data Center (CADC) and by the Optical Gravitational Lensing
+Canadian Astronomy Data Center (CADC), the Optical Gravitational Lensing

 Latest 2.2 version (May 2011):